 - Those authorized to sign checks are to be bonded, particularly if annual receipts total more than $25,000.
 Cash receipts and disbursement journals must be maintained to record financial transactions.
 Transactions will normally consist of expenditures (checks written) and receipts (checks and cash deposited into a checking account).
 All receipts and disbursements must be processed through the checking account.
 Never pay a vendor directly out of cash received!

 - Whenever possible, program expenses should be paid directly from the 4-H Council account.
 Employees and volunteers who pay expenses with personal funds should submit proper documentation prior to reimbursement.
 Employees should also recognize that this reimbursement must be appropriate and authorized.
 As such, personal reimbursements are not guaranteed.

 - No checks should be disbursed until acceptable documentation is presented to authenticate the claim.
-The claim should be signed or initialed by the individual authorized to approve the payment and indicate approval date, program, and business purpose.
-The invoice should be marked to identify the check number, date paid and amount.
-All documentation including cleared checks and electronic copies, deposit slips and transaction authorizations should be maintained for a minimum of seven years plus the current year.
+The claim should be signed or initialed by the individual authorized to approve the payment and indicate the approval date, program, and business purpose.
+The invoice should be marked to identify the check number, date paid, and amount.
+All documentation, including cleared checks and electronic copies, deposit slips, and transaction authorizations, should be maintained for a minimum of seven years plus the current year.